khanhnguyen21006/wikipedia_captioning/README.md

 ## Set-up environment
 This code works in our environment with CUDA 11.4 and NVIDIA A40 GPUs.

-First, to install all the dependencies from environment.yml:
+First, to install all the dependencies from `environment.yml`:

 ```bash
 conda env create -f environment.yml
 spacy download en_core_web_sm
 ```

-To run experiment with `GPT2++` and `T5++`, you need to install the `transformers` version added as submodule, which contains with some modifications in the `GPT2` and `T5` classes to enable the models to work with images.
+To run experiments with `GPT2++` and `T5++`, you need to install the `transformers` version added as submodule, which contains some modifications in the `GPT2` and `T5` classes to enable the models to work with images.
 ```bash
 cd transformers_wc
 pip install -e .